 A nickname that you type in when you want to enter a certain website or application.

 The kind of information a variable can hold.
-Strings, ints, and lists are variable types.
+Strings, ints, and lists are variable types in Python.

 Software that lets coders save several versions of their code.
 This prevents previous work from getting deleted or lost.
 It also helps programmers keep track of changes.